SCIENCE AND TECHNOLOGY OF POLYMERS

 8) Propose a method/technique for the recycle of polymers at their end-life in order to prevent landfill.

 Communication.
 The students must be able to communicate with a varied and composite audience, not culturally homogeneous, in a clear, logical and effective way and with the appropriate terms, using the methodological tools acquired and their scientific knowledge.
-The course promotes the development of the following skills of the student: ability to expose with the appropriate specialist vocabulary any topic related to science and technology of polymer; ability to describe and analyze the proper solution for any specific application/requisite; ability to illustrate the results of an experimental test performed on a polymeric material.
+The course promotes the development of the following skills of the student: ability to expose with the appropriate specialist vocabulary any topic related to science and technology of polymers; ability to describe and analyze the proper solution for any specific application/requisite; ability to illustrate the results of an experimental test performed on a polymeric material.

 Learning skills.
 Students must acquire the critical ability to relate, with originality and autonomy, to the typical problems of science and technology of polymers, in general, cultural issues related to other similar areas.
 They should be able to develop and apply independently the knowledge and methods learnt with a view to possible continuation of studies at higher (doctoral) level or in the broader perspective of cultural and professional self-improvement of lifelong learning.
 Therefore, students should be able to switch to exhibition forms other than the source texts in order to memorize, summarize for themselves and for others, and disseminate scientific knowledge.